Are you wondering how much in-home care services cost? If yes, keep reading to find out the prices you can expect.

 - Example: An older woman suffers from mobility issues.
 She needs help with such tasks as dressing herself and cooking meals.
 For three visits a week at 4 hours each session, the cost could be around $1,500 per month.

-With this option, caregivers can also take the senior to his or her appointments.
+With this option, caregivers can also take the seniors to their appointments.
 Moreover, they can help clients sort their medications.

 In more severe cases, you’re looking at an average of $4,000 a month or more.

 - Example: An in-home patient is paralyzed from the waist down due to ALS.
 Therefore, that person needs the assistance of a specialized nurse who commences the necessary procedures to help the patient throughout the day.
-For five-day visits at seven-hour sessions, the cost may come to $4,000 per month.
+The cost may come to $4,000 per month for five-day visits at seven-hour sessions.

 In-home care permits more flexibility than assisted living choices, especially during times of emergency.
 If you’re struggling to find in-home senior care during the COVID fallout, consider this in-home care solution.